 The first holy day that God instructed the Israelites to keep was the seventh day Sabbath.
 The dates of all the high day Sabbaths would be subject to the location of this seventh day.
-This is pointed out, and made clear in the article ADDITIONAL CALENDAR INFORMATION which shows that there are just four first Sabbaths of the first month that establish the holy days for any year.
+This shows that there are just four first Sabbaths of the first month that establish the holy days for any year.

 Noah and Moses made no provisions to add a numbered day to the month because of any moon sighting.
 Since neither was ever in Jerusalem it is clear that they could not change the numbered days of the calendar by sighting the moon.
 As pointed out in the article mentioned above, the seventh day Sabbath determines all of the holy days for any year from creation to the present.

 There remains an additional, undisputable truth that Moses recorded, inspired by God, that proves the calculated calendar accurately records Bible history.